alamine53/myhugowebsite/content/_index.md

 ## Other

 1. ["HelpLebanon"](https://helplebanon.carrd.co/): A website originally developed as a landing page for resources on the Lebanese financial.
-It would receive more than 2.5 million visitors in the wake of the Beirut Port explosion on August 4th., channelling an estimated $2 to $3 Million in donation money to local NGOs.
+This site received 2.6 million visitors in the two days following the Beirut Port explosion on August 4th., channelling an estimated $2 to $3 Million in donation money to local NGOs.
 [Here](https://docs.google.com/presentation/d/175wsn-18PNyWML7TmsUDiRTSIEaD7EgCVGfOKM4Kihc/edit?usp=sharing) is the full story in a presentation I gave a few months after.

 2. [Expanding Trade Across the Maghreb](https://blogs.imf.org/2019/04/23/expanding-trade-across-the-maghreb/); *Executive Magazine*, 2013